ShengYu97/Data-Mining-on-Publications/README.md

 # README #

-This repository includes three parts of code used:
+This repository is for NUS BT4222 project work from DeepSyntax, including three parts of code used:

 * Data Collection
 * Model Training